 Science Inspires the Humble Water Cooler

-Interestingly this tradition of technology continues today and drawing inspiration from the region’s technological heritage, a humble mineral water bottling and distribution company are using specially developed CNC cleaning equipment combined with scrupulous manual inspection and remedial work.
+Interestingly this tradition of technology continues today and drawing inspiration from the region’s technological heritage, a humble mineral Manchester water cooler bottling and distribution company are using specially developed CNC cleaning equipment combined with scrupulous manual inspection and remedial work.

 This enables a company called Waterboy to deliver the freshest, healthiest spring mineral water in the most hygienic water coolers Manchester businesses can obtain anywhere in the UK.